Stephen C. Redd: Personal life

 Redd is married and has two adult children.
 His wife, Judy is a radiologist in private practice in Atlanta.
 He and his family attend Christ the King Cathedral.
 Redd's son was a Boy Scout and achieved Eagle Scout rank, and Redd served as an Assistant Scout Master in an Atlanta Area Council Troop.
-Redd also volunteers with the Atlanta Commissioned Officers Association on a regular basis.
+Redd also volunteers with the Atlanta branch of the Commissioned Officers Association of the U.S. Public Health Service on a regular basis.

+In the 2024 United States presidential election, Redd endorsed Kamala Harris.